NaNoWriMo Day 4 Burning Questions I Think About When I Should be Writing

 When I was in college, I came home and worked as a real poll worker for him.
 I think I was the clerk.
 I got a paycheck.

 When we moved back to Indiana after living in Akron for 7 years, dad wasn’t the precinct committeeman any longer.
 But since we lived in a house dad gave us on the farm, we lived in Jackson 6, and still voted at the Union Hall.
 I shocked the ladies – some who I knew, a few who were unfamiliar - at the desk when I asked for a “D” in the first May primary I voted in.
 “That’s Georgie,” they whispered, “Richard’s daughter.
-She took a D.” They continued to whisper, and I smiled as I pulled the lever for the curtain and made my choices, choices I had decided upon long before entering the voting booth, having studied both the candidates and the issues, just as dad taught me.
-And when I left, I told the ladies, “It’s OK, he knows I took a D.”
+She's voting D.” They continued to whisper, and I smiled as I pulled the lever for the curtain and made my choices, choices I had decided upon long before entering the voting booth, having studied both the candidates and the issues, just as dad taught me.
+And when I left, I told the ladies, “It’s OK, he knows I'm a Democrat.”

 Over the years since, I wish I still had my dad to talk to about candidates, policy and elections.